Bournemouth on Edge as Protests Loom

-While we will be there to enable lawful protest, we will not tolerate any hate, violence, or disorder in our communities.
-Offenders can expect to be arrested, charged, and brought before the courts,” said Assistant Chief Constable Mark Callaghan of Dorset Police.
+“We will not tolerate any hate, violence, or disorder in our communities.
+Offenders can expect to be arrested, charged, and brought before the courts,” said Assistant Chief Constable Mark Callaghan.

-Councillor Millie Earl, the Liberal Democrat leader of Bournemouth, Christchurch, and Poole Council, reassured residents, saying, “We are immensely proud of the diverse and vibrant communities that help make Bournemouth such a special place.
-We are deeply committed to making sure that BCP remains a welcoming sanctuary for all those who call our three towns home.
+Councillor Millie Earl, Liberal Democrat leader of Bournemouth, Christchurch, and Poole Council, urged calm.
+She said: “We are immensely proud of the diverse and vibrant communities that make Bournemouth special.
+We are committed to keeping BCP a welcoming sanctuary for all who call our three towns home.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.